Find Cheap Auto Insurance Quotes in Your Area

 Deciding on whether wedding insurance is worth it will depend on your personal finances as well as the circumstances of your wedding.
 Some wedding venues provide catering and other services, reducing the number of vendors and payments.
 If something were to prevent the venue from being used in these cases, you're more likely to be refunded a larger portion of your expenses.

 One thing to know about wedding cancellation coverage is that insurance carriers expect a loss ratio of around 40%.
-The loss ratio is the % of total premiums paid towards claims.
+The loss ratio is the percentage of total premiums paid toward claims.
 This means that only 40% of all the premiums a carrier collects will be used to reimburse consumers.
 The rest is used to pay for administrative and acquisition expenses as well as profits to the company.